 The BSFS Tropaia Ceremony will take place on Friday, May 18th at 3:00 p.m. in Gaston Hall.
 Tropaia is the official SFS Undergraduate Honors Ceremony.
 At the SFS Tropaia Ceremony students and faculty are recognized for their academic excellence and outstanding achievement.
 The entire Senior Class and their guests are invited to the SFS Dean’s Reception which immediately follows in the ICC Galleria.
 Students nominated for honors or awards will receive an invitation shortly before the Ceremony.
 Additional information about the Tropaia ceremony and SFS Dean’s Reception will be e-mailed to students closer to the date.

 WHEN DO STUDENTS RECEIVE THE DIPLOMA?

-Diplomas are issued three times a year for students who complete their degree requirements in August, December, or May.
+Diplomas for May graduates are distributed in the ICC Galleria immediately after the ceremony.
+Diplomas are also issued twice a year for students who complete their degree requirements in August or December.
 Please note that your diploma is written in Latin.
 You will receive the translation as you cross the stage during the Commencement ceremony.
 The Georgetown diploma measures 17″ (43 cm) wide by 14″ (35.5 cm) high.
 Diploma frames are available at the Georgetown University Bookstore.

 WHAT ABOUT TRANSCRIPTS?